Siddhartha Gunti

 Not just the learning style, I am excited about another aspect of living agents:

-What this implies is that living agents will fit very naturally with our working style.
+⇒ living agents will fit very naturally with our working style.
 If we look at living agents this way, there’s an explosion in different directions:

-Observability: Our existing observability stack was built for human written deterministic APIs and babysitting these APIs over time.
+Observability: Our existing observability stack was built for human-written deterministic APIs and babysitting these APIs over time.
 We haven’t built a stack that helps us understand and improve living agents.
 We barely caught up to LLMs and agentic workflows.

-Benchmarks: We are still figuring out best way to evaluate RAGs and agents once they are deployed and how to use the observability stack to complete the feedback loop.
+Benchmarks: We are still figuring out the best way to evaluate RAGs and agents once they are deployed and how to use the observability stack to complete the feedback loop.
 We have to start on understanding how to benchmark living agents that take time to learn and continue to learn.

 All good problems.
 All for an exciting future.